WangWenhao0716/TransHP/README.md

 }
 ```
 ## Acknowledgement
 We implement our TransHP based on [DeiT](https://github.com/facebookresearch/deit/blob/main/README_deit.md).
-Our baseline is a lightweight Vision Transformer (ViT), i.e. ViT-small.
+Our baseline is a lightweight ViT, i.e. ViT-small.